-When not playing shows with his 10-piece revue-style band in Melbourne, Chris handles lead guitar duties for Australian alt-country group Wagons, and rising Canadian country star Tim Hicks.
+When not playing shows with his 10-piece revue-style band in Melbourne, Chris plays pedal steel and banjo with rising Canadian country star Tim Hicks.
 He’s also an in-demand session player, appearing on dozens of roots recordings in Australia and Canada.

 What the Press has to say about Chris Altmann:

 Que Paso: “An upbeat and highly entertaining premiere outing.” – Exclaim!
 Magazine (Canada)

 Que Paso: “Impossible to resist.
 Altmann’s charisma just shines, the songs are great, the album sounds like it was a buzz to make” – Rhythms Magazine (Australia)

 Que Paso: “3 ½ stars.
 The record sizzles and pops like beans over a fire; one part 70s Rolling Stones, one part The Band, and one part Faces.
 Chris rocks his big-hatted butt off!” – The Sunday Mail (Adelaide)

 “4 stars.
 There’s nothing alternative about Chris Altmann’s brand of country.
 Que Paso is like a double shot of Jack Daniels served up straight.” – The Age (Melbourne)